Environmental

 Since its launch in 2009, GRESB has assessed the performance of various property companies and funds around the world, establishing a global standard for ESG benchmarking that is now applied to a broader and more diverse class of real assets.
 Today, more than 150 GRESB investor members who are some of the largest pension funds and their fiduciaries, including the Government Pension Investment Fund (GPIF) and several investors in Japan, use the GRESB data in their investment management and engagement process to better understand the sustainability risks and opportunities intrinsic to their real assets investments.

 Ichigo Office has been participating in the GRESB Real Estate Assessment since 2016.
-In the 2023 GRESB Real Estate Assessment, Ichigo Office was awarded Four Stars in the GRESB Rating (maximum five stars), based on the quintile position of Ichigo Office's GRESB Overall Score relative to global participants.
-Ichigo Office won a “Green Star” designation for the seventh consecutive year, exemplifying Ichigo Office’s high achievement in areas of ESG-related policies and organizational setup (the “Management Component”), and the environmental performance of its assets as well as tenant engagement (the “Performance Component”).
+In the 2024 GRESB Real Estate Assessment, Ichigo Office was awarded Three Stars in the GRESB Rating (maximum five stars), based on the quintile position of Ichigo Office's GRESB Overall Score relative to global participants.
+Ichigo Office won a “Green Star” designation for the eighth consecutive year, exemplifying Ichigo Office’s high achievement in areas of ESG-related policies and organizational setup (the “Management Component”), and the environmental performance of its assets as well as tenant engagement (the “Performance Component”).

-Ichigo Office also received the second-highest “B” GRESB Public Disclosure Level, which measures the quality of ESG disclosures by REITs and listed property companies, for the second year in a row.
+Ichigo Office also received the second-highest “B” GRESB Public Disclosure Level, which measures the quality of ESG disclosures by REITs and listed property companies, for the fourth year in a row.

 About GRESB